ACCENT (ACU College and Cabrini Educating Nurses Together)

 Tuition fees and funding

-In Victoria the training is delivered with Victorian and Commonwealth Government funding for eligible candidates.
-Please refer to the Department of Education and Training website for funding eligibility in Victoria.
+In Victoria the training is delivered with Victoria and Commonwealth Government funding for eligible applicants.
+This payment method is a co-contribution model.
+Please refer to the Victorian Skills Gateway for eligibility for subsidized training prior to the Information Session:

 Applications direct to ACU College